Skip to main content

 Solution Walkthrough

 To effectively utilize custom feature sets, it’s important to understand the key steps involved in uploading and configuring your features.
-This section will guide you through the process, ensuring that you can confidently use the feature upload tool.

 This section provides context around how to do an “adhoc” upload of feature data via the AI Data Manipulator.
 If you are looking to put a project into production, you will want to write a reliable data ingress pipeline to automatically source in your custom feature data.
 This is not explored here.